EmanueleFittipaldi/VectorVulnDetector/README.md

 If you have any questions or issues with the project, please feel free to open an issue on GitHub

-Thank you for using EmbedVulnScan!
+Thank you for using VectorVulnScan!